Clan Amir 01-04

 Smiling at him Jessica says, “I gather most of this mob are just out of basic, right.”
 He nods yes.
 “Imagine you’re just out of basic and reporting to your first command.
 You walk into the barracks to find a very young sergeant, and she’s sewing her stripes on.
 How’d you feel?
 Now they’ve no idea how long I’ve had the rank, and they’ll have a lot more confidence in me than if they see me sewing the rank on.
 Got it?”
 Smiling, the Quarter Master nods yes, and she heads off to her new barracks.

 Walking into her barracks she notices one of her corporals and some privates are unpacking.
 Nodding to them she enters the Sergeant’s office and unpacks her kit.
-Lucky for her the uniforms are nearly as new as the stripes, so no-one can tell how long they’ve been up.
-Leaving the office she introduces herself to the Corporal and tells him he has free time until 10:00 hours (it’s now 08:30) if he wishes to visit the PX or the QM store etc. He says he’ll sit and read up for his sergeant’s exam.
+Luckily for her the uniforms are nearly as new as the stripes, so no-one can tell how long they’ve been up.
+Leaving the office she introduces herself to the Corporal and she tells him he has free time until 10:00 hours (it’s now 08:30) if he wishes to visit the PX or the QM store etc. He says he’ll sit and read up for his sergeant’s exam.
 Nodding to him and the privates present she leaves the barracks and heads for the Company Headquarters.

 Arriving at C Company Headquarters she tells the duty corporal, “Junior Sergeant Tandar to report to the Company Commander.
 Last minute posting to First Platoon.”
 This last point removes the Corporal’s frown, and explains why Tandar doesn’t show on his list of NCOs (Non Commissioned Officers).

 On her being shown in Captain Rhundah invites her to sit down.
-Smiling, he says, “This is the first case I’ve heard of where a company commander, regimental commander, and RSM are glad one of their sergeants can’t report for duty because he’s in hospital, car accident.”
+He says, “This is the first case I’ve heard of where a company commander, regimental commander, and RSM are glad one of their sergeants can’t report for duty because he’s in hospital, car accident.”
 Seeing no change of expression on her face he adds, “Better and better.
-Sergeant Budrow is a good sergeant, but has no imagination worth talking of.
+Sergeant Budrow is a good sergeant, but he has no imagination worth talking of.
 That means, in a situation like this, I’d have to handle a lot more of the ‘new trooper breaking in’ than I’d like.
 You, however, can clearly handle that.
 Also, you’re sniper and heavy weapons trained, he wasn’t.
 I now have the best trained combat Sergeant in the regiment.
 Any idea why they sent you straight into so much specialist training instead of to a line unit?”

 “I don’t know, Sir.
 No one told me why.
 But my guess is they were concerned about my age, and didn’t want me to get near the hot end of the barrel until after I turned eighteen.
 So they kept shoving me back into training.
 I didn’t mind, as I liked the courses.
 I expected to lose my acting corporal rate when I graduated basic.
 But the Training RSM explained if I’d been sent to a line unit I’d have probably kept it, so the Commander Training got it made permanent before I left the base.
-That upset me a bit, since it meant he wasn’t as bad as I’d been thinking, and I had to apologise, in my mind, for all the mental abuse I’d given him.”
+That upset me a bit, since it meant he wasn’t as bad as I’d been thinking, and I had to apologise, in my mind, for all of the mental abuse I’d given him.”

 She responds, “Well, Sir, I hope you still feel that way in six weeks’ time when you’re missing your nights out.
 I hope you’ve some personnel jackets there for me.”